veillette/sciencePack/Session05ComputerAidedDesign/inventor-instructions.md

 ### Adding the Charging Cable Phone Slot
 1. On the top surface of your support, create another sketch.
-2. Draw a rectangle 10mm wide and 70mm long for the phone slot.
+2. Draw a rectangle 18mm wide and 12 mm high for the phone slot.
-3. Center it on the support using the "Center" constraint.
+3. Center the rectangle onto the
-4. Exit the sketch and use "Cut" (found near the Extrude command) to create a deep slot that goe to the next surface.
+4. Exit the sketch and use "Extrude" to create a deep slot that goe to the next surface.

-### Creating Fillets (Rounded Edges)
+### Optional: Creating Fillets (Rounded Edges)
 1. Select the "Fillet" tool from the "3D Model" tab.
 2. Click all sharp external edges.
 3. Set the radius to 2mm.
 4. Click the green checkmark to apply.

-### Adding Features
+### Optional : Adding Features
 To prevent your phone from sliding, you can add some friction features.
 Create a new sketch on the top surface of the base and draw small rectangular patterns.
 These can be extruded slightly (about 0.05 inches) to create grip textur

 ### Saving Your Work